EvoCharge

 E17

-E17 displayed; charger indicates relay or contactor coil fault and will not energize.
+E17 is displayed; the charger indicates a relay or contactor coil fault and will not energize.

 Contactor Coil / Driver Circuit Fault